PAR-Government/Media-Journaling-Tool/README.md

 Mandatory arguments:
 --projects <dir>: directory of project directories.

-One (and only one) of these three arguments must be present (see below for an explanation):
+At least one of these three arguments must be present (see below for an explanation):
 --sourceDir <dir>: directory of images
 --plugin <pluginName>: plugin to perform
 --jpg: Copies quantization tables and exif data from base image to save new jpeg image.